VenalityXT/Linux-Logical-Volume-Management-LVM-Configuration/README.md

 ---

-## **Step 2: Verifying Disk Attachments in Linux**
+### **Verifying Disk Attachments in Linux**

-The lsblk command lists all available storage devices and their partitions.
-Newly added disks appear as `/dev/sdb` and `/dev/sdc`, confirming successful attachment.
+After attaching the disks in VirtualBox, the next step is to verify that Kali Linux detects them.
+Inside the VM, run:

+X
+lsblk
+X

+The **lsblk** command lists block devices—any device that provides raw storage such as physical drives, partitions, or logical volumes.
+You should now see your new drives appear as **/dev/sdb** and **/dev/sdc**, in addition to the existing system disk **/dev/sda**.

+Seeing these listed confirms that the VM recognizes the new virtual hardware and that the drives are ready for partitioning in the next phase of the project.
+If they do not appear, re-check **Settings → Storage** in VirtualBox to ensure the drives were properly attached.

 <img width="502" height="235" alt="image" src="https://github.com/user-attachments/assets/21ba9748-6819-45da-893f-bf30a6c79db5" />